dsobral/ADER17S/material/ADER17_practical.md

 **TASK**: In the commandline, run the command: 'htseq-count -f bam -r pos -s no mut_lib1_R1.bam Drosophila_melanogaster.BGP6.85.sample.gtf > mut_lib1_R1.htseq.counts'.
 Run 'htseq-count -h' to see all the options.

-**TASK**: In the commandline, run the command: 'featurecounts -a Drosophila_melanogaster.BGP6.85.sample.gtf -Q 10 -o mut_lib1_R1.feature.counts mut_lib1_R1.bam'.
+**TASK**: In the commandline, run the command: 'featureCounts -a Drosophila_melanogaster.BGP6.85.sample.gtf -Q 10 -o mut_lib1_R1.feature.counts mut_lib1_R1.bam'.
 Run 'featurecounts -h' to see all the options.

-**TASK**: Use featurecounts to generate tables of counts for the Trapnell dataset. (optional) Try with your own data, if you have.
+**TASK**: Use featureCounts to generate tables of counts for the Trapnell dataset. (optional) Try with your own data, if you have.
 You can also try with htseq-counts and Qualimap.

 ## <a id="LO7.3">LO 7.3 - Use Salmon to generate counts with only the transcriptome</a>